UT-Austin-RobIn/panda_robot/README.md

 ## Operational Space Controller Example

-I have provided an operational space + kp controller example!!!!! in this repo.
-Please read through every lines of code, if you do not understand why I have certain line there, **ask**.
+I have provided an operational space + kp controller [example](https://github.com/UT-Austin-RobIn/panda_robot/blob/main/force_sensor_calibration.py) in this repo.
+Please read through each line of the code, if you do not understand why I have certain line there, **ask**.

+The example code will need to run under **sudo** because the force sensor part of it will access the serial port.
+If you remove it, no need for sudo anymore.

 ---